-‐ FS (Fault Supervision) services defined in the TS 28.545 [9].
+- FS (Fault Supervision) services defined in the TS 28.545 [9].

-NWDAF can be configured to invoke the existing OAM services to retrieve the management data.
+NWDAF can be configured to invoke the existing OAM services to retrieve the management data that are relevant for analytics generation, which may include NF resources usage information (e.g., usage of virtual resources assigned to NF) and NF resource configuration information (e.g., life cycle changes of NF resource configurations).

 OAM perform the required configuration in order to provide the information requested by NWDAF subscription and perform the tasks, e.g. data collection, data processing, associated with the subscribed request from NWDAF.

 Another usage of OAM services is when the target of data collection is related to MDT based retrieval of information which is a per UE mechanism.